 - 1. The format meant for preparing Village Visit Report is divided into different chapters and each chapter (except chapters on Miscellaneous Issues, Action Plan and Conclusion) has the contents to be covered.
-Village level sub group members are advised to prepare the Consolidated Village Visit Report in collective manner.
-Six topics are included for the village study purpose namely education, health, PRI, poverty, agriculture and land reforms and Swachh Bharat Mission.
-PLA is a group exercise hence; all the OTs of the village level sub group will participate in these exercises during their stay in the village.
-However, each individual OT of village level sub group will write on one theme in consolidated village visit report. - 2.
-Each village based sub group has to fill-up the village interview schedule of the village assigned to them for the village study purpose. - 3.
-A brief on all the members of the village level sub group such as OTs's name, OT Code number, state, district, block and village are to be written in the required space provided.
-It is important to write names of each members of village level sub group and OT code on maps and charts also prepared by them. - 4.
-Every sub group leader will submit the village report through Turnitin (software used for checking originality and plagiarism).
-Other material related to the village visit report such as maps, charts, photos, diagrams and audio -video clips shall be submitted separately to the drop box of the Centre for Rural Studies.
-Address of drop box is crs.lbsnaa@nic.in. - 5.
-The Consolidated Village Visit Report (soft copy) will be uploaded on www.turnitin.com latest by 18th November, 2016 by 23.59 hrs.
+Village level sub-group members are advised to prepare the Consolidated Village Visit Report in collective manner.
+Six topics are included for the village study purpose namely, education, health, PRI, poverty, agriculture and land reforms and Swachh Bharat Mission.
+PLA is a group exercise, hence, all the OTs of the village level sub-group will participate in these exercises during their stay in the village.
+However, each individual OT of village level sub-group will write on one theme in consolidated village visit report. - 2.
+Each village based sub-group has to fill-up the village interview schedule of the village assigned to them for the village study purpose. - 3.
+Audio visuals and photos collected during the village study programme may be stored in the pen drive - 4.
+A brief on all the members of the village level sub-group such as OTs's name, OT Code number, state, district, block and village are to be written in the required space provided. - 5.
+After the village visit presentation, every group leader will submit the report.
+Other material related to the village visit report such as maps, charts, photos, diagrams and pen drive containing audio -video clips and photos shall be submitted along with the report.
+It is important to write names of each members of village level sub group, OT code on maps and charts prepared by the group. - 6.
+The Consolidated Village Visit Report will be evaluated for the purposes, it is meant for.